AfshanFatima/PennX-SD3x-Algorithm-Design-and-Analysis/Week 1 - Basic Algorithm Design and Data Structures/ANSWERS.md

 k^2/n^2 -correct

 Answer
-Correct!
-The probability of a person p winning the first prize is k/n.
+Correct: The probability of a person p winning the first prize is k/n.
 Since the names are rechosen for the second prize, there is also a k/n probability of person p winning the second prize.
 Since these two prizes are chosen independently, then the probability of both of these events happening to person p is k/n *k/n = K^2/n2.

 What is the expected number of people who win both prizes?